johnbartholomew/libnfa/README.txt

 ### Todo

-* Move the regex pattern parser into libnfa.
 * Add some clear (supported) method of error recovery for some error conditions.
 * Document recoverable vs. unrecoverable errors in the manual.
 * Add support for cloning a machine, or saving and restoring machine state